kwuking/TimeMixer/README.md

 ## Get Started

 1. Install requirements. ```pip install -r requirements.txt```
 2. Download data.
-You can download all the datasets from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy). **All the datasets are well pre-processed** and can be used easily.
+You can download the all datasets from [datasets](https://drive.google.com/u/0/uc?id=1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP&export=download). **All the datasets are well pre-processed** and can be used easily.
 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results by:

 ```bash